 When do residencies take place?
 When should I apply?

-Our residency season runs from June through September each year.
-You should apply in the year you want to attend by May 1st.
-We evaluate applications all at once and send out letters mid-May.
+Our residency season runs from July through September each year.
+You should apply in the year you want to attend by June 1st.
+We evaluate applications all at once and send out letters mid-June.
 List any commitments that limit your availability on your application.
 The individualized nature of our program allows us to match most accepted residents with a slot that works for their scheduling needs.